Who perceives the meaning behind the medium?

 We make a big deal about consciousness because it is a very big deal.
 If we could not perceive the meaning behind the media, we could not create a peanut butter and jelly sandwich, much less a slushy machine, much less a rocket ship.
 Yet the naturalists have no other choice but to pretend that our ability to comprehend information is not big deal, that we can just take it for granted.
 Now you certainly don’t need to take my word for it and can read the books for yourself.
 But always keep in mind that the naturalists are facing an absolute impasse.
 Just as an abacus cannot comprehend arithmetic, neither can the human brain.

-The alternative—which I explore under the article titled “How do we perceive the meaning behind the media?”—is to conclude that we are not our brains but rather are nonphysical phenomena, just as immaterial as is information itself.
-This is not an assumption or a presupposition, but rather a conclusion.
+The alternative is to conclude that we are not our brains but rather are nonphysical phenomena, just as immaterial as is information itself.
+As we will explore when we ask the how question, this is not an assumption or a presupposition, but rather a conclusion.
 And our ability to perceive the meaning behind the media is something we are born with.
 As the National Research Council Committee on Developments in the Science of Learning put it:

 An ever-increasing body of evidence shows that the human mind is endowed with an implicit mental ability that facilitates attention to and use of representations of the number of items in a visual array, sequence of drumbeats, jumps of a toy bunny, numerical values represented in arrays, etc.…Young infants and toddlers also respond correctly to the effects of the arithmetic operations of adding and subtracting.[xvii]